The Two RV Gypsies: Full-Time RVers

 The ride up the mountain.
 The ride up the mountain.

-Looking down at the bicycle path and a bicyclist.
+Below: The two RV Gypsies looked down at the bicycle path and saw a bicyclist.

 bicycle path a bicyclist